 You probably know that a good digital marketing strategy should include paid, owned, and earned media if it’s going to be really effective.
 But what do those terms really mean?
 And how can you make the most of each one?

-In this piece, we’re going to focus on that final one—earned media—but before we dive in, let’s define each term and explain how those three elements work together.
+In this piece, we’re going to focus on that final one—earned media—and how our earned media guide will revamp your brand’s approach to attracting consumers.
+But before we dive in, let’s define each term and explain how those three elements work together.

 Paid, owned, and earned media: What do they mean?

 Paid media is fairly straightforward, right?
 It means media (or advertising) that you pay for—social ads, print advertising, paid partnerships, PPC campaigns, etc.

 Owned media consists of the channels your brand controls, like your brand’s social profiles, website, blog, etc.

 The thing with both paid and owned media is that your brand is the one calling the shots.
 You decide how much to spend on your paid ads, for example, and you decide how to target them.
 You create blog posts and share them across your social channels, and you decide what information to share on your website.